sharadhi02/codesoft/calculator/README.md

-# Simple To-Do List Application (Command-Line Based)

-Welcome to the Simple To-Do List Application repository!
+# Simple GUI Calculator using Python Tkinter

-This Python project provides a command-line interface (CLI) that allows users to manage and track their daily tasks in an organized way.
+This is a Python project that creates a basic calculator with a graphical user interface (GUI) using the Tkinter library.
+It allows users to perform simple arithmetic operations such as addition, subtraction, multiplication, and division using button clicks.

 ---